 Zanzibar and Swahili Coast

 Zanzibar and the coastal areas of Kenya and Tanzania are a different world to the savanna of safari country.
 Low-lying and sandy, the coast blends the bright light and colours of the tropics with the sparkling azure-blue of the Indian Ocean.
 With rich marine life and abundant coral reefs, diving and snorkelling here are world class, while the warm transparent waters and white sand beaches epitomise tropical-beach bliss.

 Encountering human’s closest relatives in the wild is a rare privilege.
 While 50 years ago millions of chimpanzee lived throughout equatorial Africa, today only 170 000 to 300 000 remain.
 The eastern chimpanzee range has been reduced to the Central African Republic and DRC, western Uganda, Rwanda and western Tanzania.
 Rubondo Island is home to wild chimp and nine other species of primate.

 Climbing Kilimanjaro – the world’s tallest freestanding mountain and Africa’s highest peak – is an iconic experience.
 At 5 895 metres, Mount Kilimanjaro is both a test of endurance and a celebration of the human spirit.
 Once you’ve touched the ‘Roof of Africa’, head off on a classic Big Five safari or jet off to Zanzibar to reward yourself with a tropical beach holiday.

-The legendary Maasai Mara covers an area of 1 510km² in the Great Rift Valley.
-In the southwest corner of Kenya bordering Tanzania, the Maasai Mara is a natural extension of the Serengeti plains of Tanzania.
+The legendary Masai Mara covers an area of 1 510km² in the Great Rift Valley.
+In the southwest corner of Kenya bordering Tanzania, the Masai Mara is a natural extension of the Serengeti plains of Tanzania.
 Together they make up the Serengeti-Mara ecosystem, one of the oldest, most complex and least disturbed ecosystems on Earth, with the Mara River its lifeblood.